 Did you know that there’s a link between cerebral palsy and fatigue?

-Fatigue can be debilitating and drastically affect your ability to perform daily tasks, go to work, or even socialize.
+Fatigue may be debilitating and drastically affects your ability to carry out daily tasks, perform at work, or socialize.

-This article will explain why people with cerebral palsy experience fatigue and the best ways to stabilize energy levels so you can do what you need to do and enjoy your day.
+This article will explain why people with cerebral palsy experience fatigue and the most effective way to stabilize energy levels in order to accomplish daily tasks as well as enjoy leisure activities.

 Is Cerebral Palsy Linked to Increased Fatigue?

-Individuals with cerebral palsy have higher levels of fatigue than the general population because they have to exert more energy to perform the same tasks.
+Individuals with cerebral palsy have higher levels of fatigue because they have to exert more energy to perform tasks.

 Their motor impairments make it challenging to control their movements, which requires more energy.

-Even at rest, the bodies of people with cerebral palsy must work harder to function normally.
+Even at rest, people with cerebral palsy must work harder to function normally.

-Children with severe spasticity can have disproportionate growth and poor posture due to uneven muscle pull.
-This can strain organs and require more energy to carry out regular bodily processes.
+Children with severe spasticity may have disproportionate growth and poor posture due to uneven muscle tone.
+This can strain organs and requires more energy to perform regular bodily processes.

 Causes of Fatigue in Cerebral Palsy Patients

-Aside from motor impairment, there are many factors that can contribute to fatigue in people with cerebral palsy.
+Aside from motor impairment, there are other factors that contribute to fatigue in people with cerebral palsy.